mceisel/edison_shellinabox/README.md

   Examples over RNDIS: edison.local:4488, \<RENAMED EDISON\>:4488, or 192,168.2.14:4488.
   Examples over wifi: edison.local:4488, \<RENAMED EDISON\>:4488, or X.X.X.X:4488.

   Important this does not use a ssl connection so passwords are sent in plain text.
-It is highly recommend that you change the    edison's hostname and set the ssh password using configure_edison fro, the cli or web configuration page.
+It is highly recommend that you change the    edison's hostname and set the ssh password using configure_edison from the cli or web configuration page.